KoalaBear84/OpenDirectoryDownloader/README.md

 # Open Directory Downloader
-Indexes open directories.
+Indexes open directories listings in 70 supported formats, including FTP, Google Drive.

+Written in C# with .NET Core, which means it is **cross platform**!

 Downloading is not (yet) implemented, but is possible when you use the resulting file into another tool.

-If you have improvements supply me with a pull request!
+If you have improvements, supply me with a pull request!
 If you have a format not yet supported, please let me know.

 ## Usage